 Have you ever felt like you just can’t drink enough to quench your thirst?
-In spite of all the water you drink, your whole body seems as dry as a desert, and you long to feel hydrated again.
-If you drink lots of water and are still constantly thirsty, then you may have to reset your hypothalamus.
+In spite of all the water you drink, your whole body seems as dry as a desert?
+And you long to feel hydrated again?
+If you drink lots of water and are still constantly thirsty, then you may have to reset your hypothalamus to help your hydration.

 Most people require a half-ounce of water for every one pound of body weight.